Kitware/vtk-js/README.md

 world-wide user base in the commercial, academic, and research communities.

-vtk.js aims to be a subset of VTK and provide 3D rendering using WebGL.
+vtk.js aims to be a subset of VTK and provide 3D rendering using WebGL for both geometry and volume rendering.

 Reporting Bugs
 ==============